Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 ### Chief Sales Officer

 The senior executive in charge of corporate sales strategy and oversight of the sales team.

-### Chief Security Officer

-Executive with final responsibility for matters relating to security including definition, implementation, and verification.

 ### Chief Software Engineer